Holdlen2DH/VariationalGaussianCopula/README.md

 # Variational Gaussian Copula Inference

-We use Gaussian copulas with fixed/free-form margins as automated inference engines for variational approximation in generic hierarchical Bayesian models.
+We use Gaussian copulas with fixed/free-form margins as **automated inference engines** for variational approximation in generic hierarchical Bayesian models.
 The only two model-specific terms are the log likelihood & prior term and its derivatives.
 We evaluate the peculiarities reproduced in the univariate margins and the posterior dependence captured broadly across latent variables.

 ## Matlab code for the paper

-Shaobo Han, Xuejun Liao, David B. Dunson, and Lawrence Carin, <a href="http://people.ee.duke.edu/~lcarin/VGC_AISTATS2016.pdf"> "Variational Gaussian Copula Inference"</a>, The 19th International Conference on Artificial Intelligence and Statistics (AISTATS 2016), Cadiz, Spain, May, 2016
+Shaobo Han, Xuejun Liao, David B. Dunson, and Lawrence Carin, <a href="http://people.ee.duke.edu/~lcarin/VGC_AISTATS2016.pdf"> "Variational Gaussian Copula Inference"</a>, *The 19th International Conference on Artificial Intelligence and Statistics (AISTATS 2016)*, Cadiz, Spain, May, 2016

-## Details
+## Examples

 #### Demo 1: Flexible Margins (Skew normal, Student's t, Beta, Gamma)